AzaliyaKh/SMILES-2026-Hallucination-Detection/README.md

 **Q3:** Report requirements (`SOLUTION.md`)<br>
 **A3:** Your report must include:<br>
 - Reproducibility instructions: exact commands to run your solution and acquire the same `predictions.csv`, required environment (if any), any important implementation details needed to reproduce your result.
-- Final solution description: what components you modified, what your final approach is, why you made these choices, what contributed most to improving the metric.
+- Final solution description: What components you modified ?
+What your final approach is ?
+Why you made these choices ?
+What contributed most to improving the metric ?
 - Experiments and failed attempts: What ideas you tried but did not include in the final solution ?
 Why they did not work or were discarded ?

 **Q4:** Reproducibility<br>